-What you must pay when you get these Services that are covered for you services In-Network Hospice care (continued) For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services In-Network Hospice care (continued) For services that are covered by our plan but are not covered by Medicare Part A or B : our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/ Practitioner services, including doctor's office visits: Specialist immunizations There is no coinsurance No prior authorization required.
+See Physician/ Practitioner services, including doctor's office visits: Specialist Munizations There is no coinsurance No prior authorization required.
 Covered Medicare Part B services include: or copay for the pneumonia, influenza, and Hepatitis B vaccines.
 Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 Administration fee in providers' office may require a cost-share.
 We also cover some vaccines under our Part D prescription drug benefit.
 Please see Chapter 6 for more information about Part D prescription drug vaccines.

-What you must pay when you get these
+What you must pay

-Services that are covered for you services In-Network
+Servic es that are covered for you when you get these services In-Network

-Inpatient hospital care Days 1-5:
+ent hospital care Days 1-5:

-Prior authorization may be required depending on the procedure, except in urgent or emergent situations. \$350 copay per day
+proced authorization may be required depending on the dure, except in urgent or emergent situations. \$390 copay per day

-Notification from your provider is required upon admission.
+admis ation from your provider is required upon sion.
 Days 6+:

-Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-You are covered for an unlimited number of medically necessary days.
-Each time you are admitted or transferred to a new facility type this is considered day one of your inpatient stay and the daily copay begins again.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) So copay per day Cost sharing is charged for each inpatient stay.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at an in-network hospital.
+term ca service formall day be You are necess to a ne es inpatient acute, inpatient rehabilitation, long- are hospitals and other types of inpatient hospital es.
+Inpatient hospital care starts the day you are y admitted to the hospital with a doctor's order.
+The fore you are discharged is your last inpatient day. e covered for an unlimited number of medically sary days.
+Each time you are admitted or transferred tw facility type this is considered day one of your nt stay and the daily copay begins again. \$0 copay per day Cost sharing is charged for each inpatient stay.
+If you get authorized inpatient care at an out-of-network hospital

+Covere ed services include but are not limited to: after your emergency condition is stabilized,

+Semi-private room (or a private room if medically necessary) your cost is the cost sharing you would pay at an in-network hospital.

-Meals including special diets ·
+• Meals including special diets

-Regular nursing services
+• Regular nursing services

 Costs of special care units (such as intensive care or coronary care units)

-Drugs and medications
+• Drugs and medications

-Lab tests
+• Lab tests

-X-rays and other radiology services
+• X-rays and other radiology services

-Necessary surgical and medical supplies
+• Necessary surgical and medical supplies

-Use of appliances, such as wheelchairs
+• Use of appliances, such as wheelchairs

-Operating and recovery room costs
+• Operating and recovery room costs

 Physical, occupational, and speech language therapy

-Inpatient substance abuse services
+• Inpatient substance abuse services